turingScholar/HelloWorld/README.md

 # HelloWorld
-This is my hello, world!
+This is my hello, world.

+This is second line.